 Local restaurants in Gran Canaria offer a cheap lunch menu (it used to be a legal obligation) and they are fantastic value for money.
 For less than 10 euros, you get a three-course lunch plus a drink and a choice of coffee or dessert.

 Gran Canaria's local buses (blue around the island, yellow in Las Palmas) are fantastic value if you are a lone traveller.
-However, for couples and groups of four, it's often cheaper to jump in a cab for short journeys.
-For long distancve travel, head to the nearest bus station, buy a card and off you go.
+However, for couples and groups of four, it's often cheaper to jump in a cab for short journeys; Gran Canaria's taxis are amongst the cheapest in Europe.
+For long distance travel, head to the nearest bus station, buy a card and off you go.